RitikaPandey77/Quiz/README.md

 # Quiz

 I created this project to challenge and inspire new and enthusiastic software programming language learners.
-The quis has 10 questions each and has questions on three languages :-
+The quiz has 10 questions each and has questions on three languages :-
 1. Python
 2. C
 3. Java

 You may select the language to start the quiz.

 Python has a vast library support to perform almost every task in field of computer science.
-Out of those I had used few of the libraries ( actually one ) in order to create a user intephase.
+Out of those I had used few of the libraries ( actually one ) in order to create a user interface.

 Libraries used:-
 1. Tkinter(Documentation:- https://docs.python.org/3/library/tk.html)